 Hopefully you’ve been saving your down payment for a while if you plan on house hunting this fall.
 Since a down payment is the highest upfront cost of buying a home, most people need to save for a long time before they can actually hit the market.
-Whether you’re saving for a 5 percent, 10 percent, or 20 percent down payment, make sure it corresponds with your budget.
-Be sure to familiarize yourself with CMHC insurance as well if your down payment will be below 20 percent.
+Whether you’re saving for a five per cent, 10 per cent, or 20 per cent down payment, make sure it corresponds with your budget.
+Be sure to familiarize yourself with CMHC insurance as well if your down payment will be below 20 per cent.

 Speaking of budgets, you need to have one in place!
 Right now, the average home in Barrie sells for $793,000.
 Since this is an average across all housing types, this figure could be higher or lower for you depending on the type of home you want.
 It’s important to decide on the property type you’re after, such as a condo or a detached home.
 From there, you can work out what a realistic budget might be before you go house hunting.
 A budget helps you stay focused on homes you can afford, so you don’t waste time on properties outside your range.

 When do you want to move?
 Do you have a firm date, or are you flexible?
 This will determine if you will be a buyer this fall or if you’re looking at a winter or spring move.
 Your move might depend on work, school, or family.
 Maybe you have months to find a new home, or perhaps it’s necessary to move this season.
 Whatever the case, pick a definite deadline if you have one.
 Work back from there to figure out when you need to start house hunting, getting pre-approved, and meeting with an agent.